Floors in Colorado: What you need to know

 The floor you choose has a big impact on your wallet and value of your home.

-There’s a saying in Colorado when it comes to the weather.
+There’s a saying in some places when it comes to the weather:

 If you don’t like it, wait 10 minutes and it will change.

-One minute you have blue skies and sunny weather and the next you have blizzard-like conditions.
+One minute you have blue skies and sunny weather, the next you have blizzard-like conditions.

-That means your home can get beatdown throughout the year.
+That means your house can get beat down throughout the year.

-The exterior of your home takes the brunt of that with the, wind, hail, rain and snow.
-Not to mention what the weather does to trees that can damage your home.
+The exterior of your house takes the brunt of that with the, wind, hail, rain, and snow.
+Falling tree damage can also occur.

 Never do you see that more than with your floors.

-From weather and traffic to kids and dogs, your floors can get beat worse than the Denver Broncos in the Super Bowl.
+From weather and traffic to kids and dogs, your floors can get worn down quick.